Threch422/twitter-image-downloader/README.md

 2. Copy it to API_Tokens.py
 3. Enter the path where you want the images store in your computer and your userID in user_info.py
 4.  run the twitter-image-downloader.py
-5. Enter the number of tweets you want to download.
+5. Follow the instructions given by twitter-image-downloader.py.

 Disclaimer:
 it is just for fun and may contains bug which user is expected to anticipate it.